Stir Fry Sauce

 This stir fry sauce makes a flavorful addition to all kinds of quick meals.
 Try it with:

 • Chicken or tofu: Use it to coat sautéed chicken breast, like this air fryer grilled chicken, crispy tofu cubes, or shrimp for an easy weeknight stir fry.
-A beef stir fry is always a hit, too!
+A beef and broccoli stir fry is always a hit, too!

 • Vegetables: Toss steamed or stir fried veggies, like broccoli, bell peppers, and snap peas, with this sauce for a fast, flavorful side or main.
 A vegetable stir fry is an easy lunch prep idea!

-Did you make this recipe?
+Planning to make this recipe?

 5 stars